IWH2010/iwh2010.github.io/_posts/2017-01-11-Cracking-Sublime-Text-3-Build-3126.md

 ![Sublime](/images/Sublime/S3.png)

 Right click anywhere, go "Search for" -> "Current module" -> "String references".
-In the "References" search for "license", go to the first one @Adress "00007FF79C554860".
+In the "References" window, search for "license", go to the first one @adress "00007FF79C554860".
 Put a BP here and rerun, do we break?

 Indeed we do, now think with me, why do we break?

 The reason is that the software has a routine that checks on running if we are registered or not, it does this by checking a file called "License.sublime_license", this file resides in "AppData\Roaming\Sublime Text 3\Local" or in "Data\Local" if you are using the portable version.